Gloria Majiga-Kamoto: Activism

 Malawi has on its books a law passed in 2015, which prohibits the importation, manufacture and distribution of single-use plastic.
 However, the law was not being enforced.
 Attempts by Gloria and her fellow environmentalists to hold civil dialogue with plastics manufactures in Malawi were rebuffed.
 As of 2016, Malawian plastic manufacturers were producing 75,000 tons of plastic annually.
 Of this, 80 percent was single-use, which is difficult to recycle.
 Plastic waste was clogging waterways and when consumed by livestock, was killing some of the animals.

 The association of plastic manufacturers sued the government, challenging the ban on single-use plastic.
 They won in the lower courts but the case was appealed to the country's Supreme Court.
 Gloria and her fellow environmentalists organized public demonstrations to highlight the "plastic problem" in the country.
 A study commissioned by the government of Malawi, documented that the country produces more plastic waste per capita, than any other country in sub-Saharan Africa.

 Over a five-year period, the court case made it to the Supreme Court of Malawi.
 In July 2019, the Supreme Court ruled that the manufacture, marketing, sale and use of single-use plastic (60 microns or less) was illegal in Malawi.
 Since 2019, three factories have been shut down and the fourth had its manufacturing equipment impounded.

-Family
+In 2022, she was reported to have used some of the prize money that she won to organize community cleanups in Blantyre, Malawi.
+She and fellow environmental activists then carried the plastic debris that they picked up back to the factories of the plastics manufacturers with the media in tow.

+Personal

-Gloria Majiga–Kamoto is a mother to one son.
+Gloria Majiga is a mother to one son.